Boreas618/Notes/operating-systems/linux-task.md

 ## Thread Family

-`init_task` is the kernel's first process (process 0) initialized at launch, acting as the idle or swapper process.
-Before the `start_kernel()` function starts user-space process initialization, the kernel establishes its core data structures, including the task structure for `init_task`.
-By the end of `start_kernel()`, the `rest_init()` function spawns the `init` process (process 1) in user-space, making it the first user-space process initiated by the kernel.
+The kernel's first process, often known as the idle or swapper process, is initialized at launch with PID 0 and is responsible for managing CPU idle time.
+When the kernel is booted, the `start_kernel()` function is called to establish its core data structures, including initializing the `init_task` and call `cpu_idle()` to make itself be the idle process.

-Once process 0 starts process 1, it runs `cpu_idle()`, and the CPU enters an idle state if no other processes are ready.
-Process 1 triggers the `kernel_init()` function, which calls `execve` to load executables like `/sbin/init`.
-Consequently, process 1 becomes a standard process, executing tasks based on `/etc/inittab`.
+After completing the initial setup, the `rest_init()` function is called at the end of `start_kernel()` to continue the initialization process, which includes starting kernel threads that will eventually launch the first user-space process, `init`, with PID 1.
+This `init` process then invokes the `execve` system call to execute the user-space initialization program, typically `/sbin/init` or a modern equivalent like `/bin/systemd`.
+This process becomes the parent of all other user-space processes and is responsible for the system's further initialization, which may or may not involve reading the `/etc/inittab` file, depending on the init system in use.

 ## `task_struct`